-After Floyd Kidder married Fred’s daughter, Ida, they had a son Floyd Kidder Jr who commonly went by Junior.
-Junior and his brother Gene were well known in the drag race community as they would often race on the strip at highway 133 north of Irvington.
-Junior was referred to as a pioneer in drag racing in the midwest.
-That interest in automobiles led them to take ownership of Fred’s old garage and service station.
+After Floyd Kidder Sr. married Fred’s sister, Ida, they had a son, Floyd Kidder Jr., who commonly went by Junior.
+Junior and his brother Gene were well known in the drag race community as they would often race on the strip at Highway 133 north of Irvington.
+Once referred to as a pioneer in drag racing in the Midwest, Junior alongside his brother took ownership of Fred’s garage and service station.

-2016 interior shots of the Satellite Motel are courtesy of Lisa LaViolette in the Forgotten Omaha Facebook group.
+2016 interior shots of the Satellite Motel courtesy of Lisa LaViolette in the Forgotten Omaha Facebook group.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!